VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     	Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
     	Auth key for /debug/pprof.
-It overrides httpAuth settings -promscrape.config string
+It overrides httpAuth settings -promscrape.cluster.memberNum int
+    	The number of number in the cluster of scrapers.
+It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster
+  -promscrape.cluster.membersCount int
+    	The number of members in a cluster of scrapers.
+Each member must have an unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
+Each member then scrapes roughly 1/N of all the targets.
+By default cluster scraping is disabled, i.e. a single scraper scrapes all the targets
+  -promscrape.config string
     	Optional path to Prometheus config file with 'scrape_configs' section containing targets to scrape.
 See https://victoriametrics.github.io/#how-to-scrape-prometheus-exporters-such-as-node-exporter for details
   -promscrape.config.dryRun